ragingwind/daum-map/readme.md

 daum-map
 ================

-**WARNING** This is not an official Web Components for daum map .
-It was made for Polymer tutorials for codelab
+**WARNING** This is not an official Web Components for daum map.
+It was made as Polymer tutorials for codelab.

 See the [component page](http://ragingwind.github.io/daum-map) for more information.